István Stumpf

-István Stumpf (was born on August 5, 1957) is a Hungarian lawyer, political scientist, sociologist, university professor, political science PhD, former constitutional justice at the Constitutional Court of Hungary (from July 2010 to July 2019).
-From 1991 to 1994 he was the youth policy adviser to the president of the Republic Árpád Göncz.
+István Stumpf (born 5 August 1957) is a Hungarian lawyer, political scientist, sociologist, university professor, political science PhD, former constitutional justice at the Constitutional Court of Hungary (from July 2010 to July 2019).
+From 1991 to 1994 he was the youth policy adviser to the president of Hungary, Árpád Göncz.
 He also served as minister of the Prime Minister's Office (deputy prime minister) from 1998 - 2002 in the first cabinet of Viktor Orbán.
 In the beginning of 2021 February he was appointed for a term of 2 years as government commissioner responsible for model change of universities.
-He was appointed president of the board of the foundation maintaining the newly founded University of Tokaj.
-This year he was appointed to be a member of Government Committee for Rural Development (1048/2021 (II.
-12)).